rblack42/ScadParser/docs/_sources/02-tatsu-parser-dev.rst.txt

     :linenos:
     :caption: scad.ebnf

-Here, we define a name for the language *grammar*, and set up the geberated parser to allow (and skip) C++ style comments.
-The only rule found in this startup file defines an integer number as a sequence of digits, possibly allowing for an exponent using the scientific stype notation.
-The pattenr shown here is a standard one using *regular expressions* in |PY|.
+Here, we define a name for the language *grammar*, and set up the generated parser to allow (and skip) C++ style comments.
+The only rule found in this startup file defines an integer number as a sequence of digits, possibly allowing for an exponent using the scientific type notation.
+The pattern shown here is a standard one using *regular expressions* in |PY|.

 ..  note::